ctoec/data-visualization/README.md

 The `docker` folder contains code to build an instance of Superset from a Dockerfile with a Postgres database attached.
 The database will serve as the store of data for both metadata surrounding Superset chart creation and for enrollment data created in this repo.

 In order to deploy locally two items need to be added to the `.env` file.
-CircleCI adds these lines in the deploy process
+CircleCI adds these lines in the deploy process.
+The port mapping for the Superset images will also need to be changed from `80:8080` to `8080:8080` or some other local port besides 80.

 _Items to Add_
 - POSTGRES_PASSWORD